Borthwick Castle: History

 The castle was built at the site of an earlier structure, and it remains the Borthwick family ancestral seat.
 Sir William Borthwick, later the 1st Lord, obtained from King James I on 2 June 1430 a licence to erect on the Mote of Locherwart, a castle or fortalice.
 This was unusual in Scotland as nobles generally did not need to get permission for the building and fortifying of a Castle.
 He acquired a large part of Locherworth from his neighbour William Hay who was resentful of this and jealous of his neighbour's castle.
 The well-preserved medieval effigies of the builder and his lady can be seen in the nearby parish kirk of St Kentigern, which retains a 15th-century aisle also probably built by him.

 It was originally a stone enclosure fortress centring on an unusually tall tower house with walls up to 14 ft thick and 110 ft in height.
 The design is a 'U-shaped' keep with a 12 ft gap between the projecting, slightly asymmetrical, towers.
 There was a surrounding defensive courtyard with round towers pierced with shot-holes at the corners.
 While the tower house itself is exceptionally well preserved for its date, the surrounding wall and towers are much restored.

+In September 1544, John, 5th Lord Borthwick, was captured and held at Dalkeith Castle by George Douglas of Pittendreich.
+His wife, Isobel Lindsay, Lady Borthwick, invited Patrick Hepburn, 3rd Earl of Bothwell to Borthwick and imprisoned him there until her husband was released in an exchange.
+A spy told an English officer William Eure that Bothwell came to the castle because "the Lady Borthwick is fair, he came to her for love, but she made him to be handled and kept".
+Thomas Wharton heard that Bothwell was invited to a newly-built lodging outside the castle at night, where he was taken by Gavin Borthwick.
+Lord Borthwick was an ally of James Hamilton, Regent of Scotland, and these kidnappings were part of his power struggle with Mary of Guise, the widow of James V, during the war known as the Rough Wooing.